 Y’know when you’re job hunting and you apply for a job and, like, 8 months later you hear from them?
 I had one of those today.
 It’s for a brand role.
 What I love about these calls is they’re out of the blue.
-No time to prep your talking points.
-You’re faced with a recruiter whose job it is to screen you before offering you an interview.
+No time to prep my talking points.
+I’m faced with a recruiter whose job it is to screen me before offering me an interview.
 This is always thrilling for me because it keeps me sharp and on my toes.
 And how can I call myself a marketer if I can’t even sell myself?

 Today’s call got my gears turning and made me realize I haven’t written about brand in a super long time.
 So here’s 3 things I know for sure about brands whether they’re global, mom & pop or personal.
 And because I know these things (and live them out), I truly believe I could support, evolve and cultivate any brand.